-Skin barrier problems during the winter time
+Skin barrier problems during the winter season

-Secondly, all the bacteria cultivated on it can now enter the skin much easier.
-Suddenly you will get red and itchy skin around your neck, decollete or forehead.
-Exactly the spots where your scarf and your hat are touching your skin non-stop.
-You are even rubbing the bacteria insidewhen you cuddle up with your scarf.
+So what happens is this: First, the fabric irritates your weak skin barrier system even more.
+Secondly, any bacteria cultivated on it can now penetrate your skin much more easily.
+Suddenly you get red and itchy skin around your neck, cleavage or forehead.
+Exactly where your scarf and hat touch your skin all the time.
+You even rub the bacteria inside when you snuggle up in your scarf.

 What is dry skin?
-You can compare the surface of your skin to a cobblestone wall.
-This wall is normally well-sealed on top.
-Also, the mortar between the bricks is well-sealed.
-No water or bugs can enter the brick wall.
-That’s exactly how it works with your skin.
+You can compare the top layer of your skin to a cobblestone wall.
+This surface of this cobblestone wall is usually well sealed at the top.
+Furthermore, the mortar between the bricks is well sealed.
+Nothing can get through the brick wall.
+This is exactly how it works with your skin.

 First of all:

 - Wear a scarf made of 100% natural cotton.
 It irritates your sensitive skin less and you can wash it at 60° Celsius.
 (You can not wash cashmere scarves – dry-clean only).